Teach Mindfulness with Attention, Values, Wisdom and an Open Heart

 You will first receive a confirmation of receipt of your application by email.
 Next, a phone interview will be scheduled between you and one of the instructors, and then interviews of references will be completed.

 – How do I check on the status of my application?

 Please Email us at firstname.lastname@example.org or call us at 970-633-0163 if you have a question about the status of your application.

 – When is the payment due in full?

--Is the fee for the MLP Foundations Course that is required of applicants prior to August 15th, 2017 included in the cost of Teacher Certification?
+-Is the fee for the MLP Foundations Course, Four Keys of Living Mindfully Online Course or MIR Training that is required of applicants included in the cost of Teacher Certification?

-No. We find that participation in the course prior to application or at least by August 15th, 2017 is of benefit to the applicant in gaining a first hand experience of the MLP practices and approach.
-However, once accepted into the program, participants may take part in one or more MLP Foundations Course as space is available at no additional cost as part of their training from October 2017 through October 2018.
+No. We find that participation in at least one of these courses prior to beginning the year of training is of benefit to the applicant in gaining a first-hand experience of the MLP practices and approach.
+However, once accepted into the program, participants may take part in one or more MLP Foundations Course as space is available at no additional cost as part of their training from June 2020 through June 2021.

 – Is there coursework prior to the first residential retreat?